TalhaAwan/rets-restful/README.md

 # rets-restful

-A nodejs code to connect to rets servers restfully and search the records.
+A nodejs code to connect to RETS (Real Estate Transaction Standard) servers restfully and search the records.

 ## Usage
 1. Clone